caillouc/Fiche_EPFL/Advanced_computer_architecture/Advanced_computer_architecture.md

-  * "Give me your application in C, let me zoom in and let me try to find the biggest part that I can take so that I convert this into hardware, I put them as a functional unit of my processor and whenever you give me that program, instead of going and resortign to the normal functional unit, I do it on this special functional unit"
+  * "Give me your application in C, let me zoom in and let me try to find the biggest part that I can take so that I convert this into hardware, I put them as a functional unit of my processor and whenever you give me that program, instead of going and resorting to the normal functional unit, I do it on this special functional unit"
   * Find subgraph
     * having a user-defined maximum number of inputs